jaclu/ish-fstools/README.md

-# Ansible iSH FS tools
+# iSH FS tools

-Creates and updates a more desktop Linux like FS on iSH, adding some iSH focused extra tools in /usr/local/bin and /usr/local/sbin
+Creates and maintains a more complete Linux like FS on iSH, adding some iSH focused extra tools in /usr/local/bin and /usr/local/sbin, using ansible

 ## Preparaiton